Engaging with schools and young people

 The Babraham Institute

 Each year, the Babraham Institute welcomes A-level and GCSE students for a day during National Science Week and in 2007, launched the successful Bioscience Boot Camp for sixth formers.
 Babraham also hosts a sixth form symposium that includes discussion sessions on the use of animals in research.
-For more information about Babraham Institute's activities for schools visit: Babraham: Public engagement: Science in schools.
+For more information about Babraham Institute's activities for schools visit: The Babraham Institute: Science & Society.

 “The visit to Babraham Institute was a wonderful opportunity for our students to broaden their educational experience and deepen their scientific knowledge.”